drupol/master-thesis/src/thesis/1-introduction.typ

 NixOS that I encountered the concept of "reproducibility" which opened my eyes to the possibilities of making and shipping more reliable software.

-We've seen in the previous section and will detail further in the next chapters that this concept originates from researchers and the scientific method.
+We have seen in the previous section and will detail further in the next chapters that this concept originates from researchers and the scientific method.
 This concept can be transposed to #gls("CS") and more specifically to software development.
 In this context, reproducibility is the ability to recreate the exact same software, including the operating system, the compiler, the libraries, and the source code, in order to obtain the same results.

 For the past three years, the principle of reproducibility has totally revolutionised my approach to software development.
 This concept has captivated